everx-labs/everdev/docs/work_with_contracts.md

     To get Rubies:
         1. Click the Settings icon in the upper left corner and select Advanced settings.
-        2. Turn on the Developer mode.
+        2. Click Network.
+Choose Devnet.
         3. Go back to the main screen and click Chain Rider > Get Rubies.
         4. Verify that the Rubies you received are displayed in the Developer balance.